Monkey D. Luffy: Devil Fruit

-Luffy's rubber attributes are a result of him eating a devil fruit called the Human-Human fruit model Sun God Nika.
-This devil fruit is thought to be called the Gum-Gum fruit due to the world government's propaganda.
-Granting him a rubber-like body, his powers make him immune to electric attacks and most blunt forces, but he is susceptible to attacks made with a sharp object or weapon (eg. sword, spear).
+Luffy's rubber attributes are a result of him eating a devil fruit called the Human-Human fruit model Nika (the Sun God).
+This devil fruit was thought to be called the Gum-Gum fruit due to the world government's propaganda.
+Granting him a rubber-like body, his powers make him immune to electric attacks and most blunt forces, but he is susceptible to attacks made with sharp objects or weapons (e.g. sword, spear).
 His rubber devil fruit powers grant him the ability to stretch his body at will.

 He uses his elasticity to accelerate part or all of his body to deliver punches, kicks, head butts, and many other varied attacks as seen throughout the series.
-Like others who have eaten a Devil Fruit, Luffy cannot swim; when he is submerged in water or contacts the Sea-Prism Stone, he loses his strength and cannot move on his own.
+Like others who have eaten a Devil Fruit, Luffy cannot swim; when he is submerged in water or makes contact with Sea-Prism Stone, he loses his strength and cannot move on his own.
 In addition to his Devil Fruit powers, he has immense strength, durability, speed, reflexes, agility, endurance, and stamina.

 Luffy's signature attack is the Gum-Gum Pistol (ゴムゴムの, Gomu Gomu no Pisutoru), a punch which he learned during years of training.
-Another technique developed later in the series is Gear 2 (ギア, Gia Sekando), which increases his strength and speed for a short time but strains his body and can shorten his lifespan if used too long.
-Observing CP9's Shave (剃, Soru) technique, Luffy adapts the move to his rubber body and can make his arms or legs bigger.
-Gear 3 (ギア, Gia Sādo), another technique, uses air in his bones to attack but makes him shrink afterward.
+After observing CP9's Shave (剃, Soru) technique, Luffy develops a technique called Gear 2 (ギア, Gia Sekando), which increases his strength and speed for a short time by using his body as a pump to move blood at a high speed around his body.
+However, this puts strain on his body due to very high energy consumption and can shorten his lifespan if used too long.
+Gear 3 (ギア, Gia Sādo), another technique, involves Luffy blowing air into his thumb bone to inflate it and moving the air around his other bones to inflate other body parts.
+This allows for high-damage attacks but makes him shrink afterward.
 Luffy can use both techniques simultaneously; after the two year time skip, he gains better control of these techniques and is no longer affected by their drawbacks.